KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleTTS by MMRIZE](https://github.com/MMRIZE/MMM-GoogleTTS)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. Information: There are updates for 2 dependencie(s):
+3. Information: There are updates for 2 dependencie(s):
    - @electron/rebuild             ^3.3.1  →  ^3.7.1
    - @google-cloud/text-to-speech  ^3.3.1  →  ^5.8.1